Three Year-Old Program

 - To help your child view school as a happy, safe place

 - To help your child develop a relationship with and accept guidance from a teacher and other adults

 - To encourage your child’s natural curiosity and wonder in learning

 Learning Tree Preschool provides a warm, nurturing, and happy environment for your three year-old to learn and practice important early academic skills.
 The three year-old class curriculum is based on a Letter of the Week program.
-The children are introduced to a new letter of the alphabet each week, beginning with A. Activities, including story time and daily crafts, are centered around that letter.
+The children are introduced to a new letter of the alphabet each week using the Fundations program.
+Activities, including story time and daily crafts, are centered around that letter.
 In addition, each child gets individual time with the teacher throughout the week to work on fine motor development, such as proper pencil grip and scissor use, as well as letter recognition and sounds.

 Our three year-olds learn to make friends, take turns, and listen when others talk.
 They learn to separate from their parents and to accept other grown-ups as authority figures and friends.
 These are difficult skills.
 Our teachers know this, and they give our children lots of guidance, encouragement, and positive feedback.

 Our three year-old teachers foster a love of reading and language through many fun and engaging, age-appropriate activities.
 These include story time and surrounding activities such as songs and fingerplays.
 The children navigate through the alphabet one letter at a time, building on their knowledge each week with new letter activities including matching games, puzzles and art projects.

 Our three year-olds learn counting, pattern recognition, shape recognition, and problem solving through both structured activities and unstructured play.